Skip to content

 Application Model

-Applications are compiled from Rust (or other supported languages) to WebAssembly and executed in a sandboxed environment.
+Applications are compiled from Rust or TypeScript to WebAssembly and executed in a sandboxed environment.
 They use the Calimero SDK to:

 • Define state using CRDT collections